tteeoo/sest/README.md

 ```

 ## Security
-To be frank, I am no cryptography expert, and one may find a flaw in this system (as such I, nor any other contributers are responsible for any stolen data), although (interperet this how you wish) I'm 99% sure that it's perfectly fine for storing sensitive information.
+To be frank, I am no cryptography expert, and one may find a flaw in this system (as such I, nor any other contributors are responsible for any stolen data), although (interperet this how you wish) I'm 99% sure that it's perfectly fine for storing sensitive information.

 So, here's how it works: